 CNN Digital

 Art direction & brand design lead: Elisa Solinas

-Motion Designer: Agne Jurkenaite
+Motion Designer: Agne Jurkenaite, Taylor Su, Patrick Gallagher

+CNN Digital